khafiluhur/multi-tenant-go/README.md

 # Multi Tenant API

 Multi Tenant API is a backend service built with Go, using the Echo framework, designed to manage tenant data and integrate with RabbitMQ for message handling.
-The API allows you to create and delete tenants, consume messages from RabbitMQ queues, and provides logging with logrus.
+The API allows you to create and delete tenants, producers send rabbitMQ queues, consume messages from RabbitMQ queues, and provides logging with logrus.

 ## Features